DevExpress/devextreme-demos/JSDemos/Demos/TreeView/VirtualMode/description.md

-In virtual mode, the TreeView loads a node’s children when the node is expanded for the first time.
+In virtual mode, the TreeView loads a node's children when the node is expanded for the first time.
 This enhances performance on large datasets.

 To enable this feature, set the [virtualModeEnabled](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#virtualModeEnabled) property to **true**.
 Note that this mode is only available when the TreeView's [dataStructure](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataStructure) is plain.